cmdrk/notes/content/setting-up-ldap-oauth.md

 called [LLDAP](https://github.com/lldap/lldap) (yes, so light they say it twice).

+Since I've extolled the virtues of Kanidm, you might be wondering why I didn't pick it for this project.
+A couple of reasons:

+    1. I wanted to do this project sans Docker, and Kani seems to only have Docker as a deployment option.
+Understandable, but I'm a little burnt out on the Cloud Native world to be honest.
+    2. Kani's security focus is laudable, but I'm taking some shortcuts for a lab environment that is never exposed to the WAN.
+Yes..
+I know, defense in depth, etc.
+    3. While Kani's Oauth2 implementation would probably work with my Open OnDemand environment, but I don't want to go too far off of the beaten path.

 ## LLDAP setup on Debian 12
 LLDAP is incredibly straight-forward to setup.
 Since I'm using Debian, I will use the packages from the OpenSUSE build service as such: